xingshijie/ShallowSea/README.md

 # ShallowSea (readme待優化，有空再弄)
-The new All-in-One CFW package for the Nintendo Switch with atmosphere(fusee primary version) and sxos. 有中文版本指南 & English version readme(lower side)
+The new All-in-One CFW package for the Nintendo Switch with atmosphere(fusee primary version) and sxos.
-# The ultimate solution for jailbreaking your Nintendo Switch has arrived.(copy from sxos)🤪
 * You can download rcmloader package from [here](https://github.com/carcaschoi/rcmloader-package)
 * You can download switch firmware from [here](https://darthsternie.net/switch-firmwares/)